hector-nimiq/nimeth-atomicswap/README.md

 Enter ETH address to receive funds: 0x5062dE01483b56948e2349a69d760f20941906DF
 ```

-`0x5062dE01483b56948e2349a69d760f20941906DF` is the ETH wallet managed by the tool.
-You will need to fund it with a small amount of ETH to cover gas costs.
+`0x5062dE01483b56948e2349a69d760f20941906DF` (for example) is the ETH wallet managed by the tool.
+You will need to fund the address that your tool gives you with a small amount of ETH to cover gas costs.

 Next, enter the NIM address your counterparty gives you.
 Then the amount of NIM you are trading.
 Finally the ETH address which you want to receive funds into.